 “Are you okay?”
 I ask.

 She snaps her head towards me.
 She’s breathing deeply.

 “Yes!
 I’m fine.
 Just… Just thinking about something.
 I have to go to the bathroom, though.”

 Some minutes later we planned to go through the remainder of the attractions that aren’t aimed at, and full of, screaming children, but we first stop in front of a small souvenir shop.
-I try to convince Alazne to buy lots of stuff with my money, and that I’ll hold the bags, but she only agrees to purchase a grey hoodie with the name of the city on it.
-Kind of a wasted opportunity.
+Although I try to convince Alazne to buy lots of stuff with my money, and that I’ll hold the bags, she only agrees to purchase a grey hoodie with the name of the city on it.
+A wasted opportunity.